You should be focusing all your marketing on Snapchat. No, wait, make that LinkedIn. Oh, what about Facebook? Wait, email’s not dead anymore?

 Any effective email automation campaign will take into account mobile devices, and rightly so.
 A Relevancy Group consumer survey found that 37% use the phone as their primary email inbox.

 The study found the main reasons consumers opt out or ignore messages were frequency overload (77%), or lack of relevance (55%).
 41% of consumers simply swipe left to delete the message.

 As we’ve seen, savvy email marketers know the benefits of segmentation for increasing email response rates.
-MailChimp reviewed their customer data to confirm just how effective it is compared to non-segmented campaigns:
+MailChimp reviewed their customer data to confirm just how effective email marketing response rate average is compared to non-segmented campaigns: